zond-platform/ground-control-station-ios/README.md

 * Add control buttons to zoom in and out on the map
 * Draw copter trace on the map when executing a mission
 * Access environment via static function instead of passing it around
+* Integrate internal notification mechanism for failed commands
+* Start telemetry services only if aircraft is connected (not the remote)
+* Consider using callbacks instead of delegates for internal component communication

 Map:
 * ~~Replace map icons and make them show direction~~